PugetSoundAnalytics/pugetsound-portfolio/_posts/2025-06-05-zer0-drive-navigating-the-impossible.md

 Ask me about zero, and my brain ignites.
 It all began with the [Radiolab episode 'Zeroworld'](https://radiolab.org/podcast/zeroworld/transcript) and their fascinating discussion with Karim Ani about dividing by zero.

-Yes, my friend, if you've worked with numbers for even a short while you will run into this phenom; it is not the stopping point, but the beginning of a journey into creative analytics problem-solving and solutions - there are many reasons why divide by zero happens and how - and each has a multiverse of solutions to choose from.
+Yes, my friend, if you've worked with numbers for even a short while you will run into this phenom; it is not the stopping point, but the beginning of a journey into creative analytical problem-solving and solutions - there are many reasons why and how divide by zero happens - and each has a multiverse of solutions to choose from.
 You could say a large part of the job of creative data solutions hinges upon error handling analytics.

 ## Facing down the Zero Error in Analytics